deltachat/deltachat-android/README.md

 This is the Android client for [Delta Chat](https://delta.chat/).
 It is available on [F-Droid](https://f-droid.org/app/com.b44t.messenger) and the [Google Play Store](https://play.google.com/store/apps/details?id=chat.delta).
+The APK can also be downloaded from [get.delta.chat](https://get.delta.chat).

 For the core library and other common info, please refer to the [Delta Chat Core Library](https://github.com/deltachat/deltachat-core-rust).